 4. BYOS (Bring Your Own Snacks)

 Not only will you save money on overpriced food and time spent on long lines, you’ll feel healthier, too.
-If the event allows outside items to be brought in, pack a variety of crunchy high-fiber veggies, including carrots, broccoli, celery, and snap peas (or visit your farmers’ market to see what else is in season).
-Prepare savory snacks to munch on, too, such as homemade flavored popcorn, roasted chickpeas, baked kale chips, and nuts, suggests Patti Green, a certified health coach in Williamsville, NY.
+If the event allows outside items to be brought in, pack a variety of crunchy high-fibre veggies, including carrots, broccoli, celery, and snap peas (or visit your farmers’ market to see what else is in season).
+Prepare savoury snacks to munch on, too, such as homemade flavoured popcorn, roasted chickpeas, baked kale chips, and nuts, suggests Patti Green, a certified health coach in Williamsville, NY.
 Fresh fruit is a great option, too, since many varieties will be in season, are juicy-sweet, and have 0 SmartPoints.
 If you can pack a cooler, you can also bring perishable items like string cheese, single servings of hummus, and sliced fruit.

 5. Drown your hunger

 In hot weather, cold water is your friend.
 Stay hydrated throughout the day to avoid overeating, says Jessica Fishman Levinson, a registered dietitian in Westchester County, New York.
 Steer clear of sugar-packed sodas and lemonade shake-ups, which aren’t really about quenching your thirst.
 Tip: Bring a refillable water container with sliced lemon, suggests Talia Pollock, a health coach in New York City.
 “Many summer events have stations where you can refill your own water bottle,” she says.
 “Just think how much money you’ll save, too.”